dnanexus/dnanexus-example-applets/docs/_posts/2017-11-08-samtools_count_distr_chr_slice_sh.md

 categories:
 - distributed
 - bash
-date: '2017-08-31'
+date: '2017-11-08'
 github_link: https://github.com/Damien-Black/dnanexus-example-applets/tree/master/Tutorials/bash/samtools_count_distr_chr_slice_sh
+summary: This applet performs a distributed SAMtools count for each canonical chromosome
 title: Distributed by Chr (sh)
 type: Document
 ---
 Documentation to create a distributed applet can be found on the [Developer Tutorials wiki page](https://wiki.dnanexus.com/Developer-Tutorials/Parallelize-Your-App).
 This readme will focus on the details of this applet.

-## How is SAMtools dependency provided?
+## How is the SAMtools dependency provided?
-SAMtools dependency is resolved by declaring an [Apt-Get](https://help.ubuntu.com/14.04/serverguide/apt-get.html) package in the dxapp.json runSpec.execDepends.
+The SAMtools dependency is resolved by declaring an [Apt-Get](https://help.ubuntu.com/14.04/serverguide/apt-get.html) package in the `dxapp.json` file's `runSpec.execDepends`.
 ```json
 {
 ...